abhiwand/atk/doc/source/glossary.rst

         See the :doc:`ALS section <ds_mlal_als>` on machine learning for an in-depth discussion of this method.

+    API Maturity Tags

+        Functions in the API may be at different levels of software maturity.
+        Where a function is not mature, the documentation will note it with one of the following tags.
+The absence of a tag means the function is standardized and fully tested.

+        |ALPHA| Indicates a function or feature which has been developed, but has
+        not been completely tested.
+Use this function with caution.
+        This function may be changed or eliminated in future releases.

+        |BETA| Indicates a function or feature which has been developed and preliminarily
+        tested, but has not been completely tested.
+Use this function with caution.
+        This function may be changed in future releases.

+        |DEPRECATED| Indicates a function or feature which is no longer supported.
+        It is recommended that an alternate solution be found.
+        This function may be removed in future releases.

     Average Path Length

         In network topology, the average number of steps along the shortest